Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Deterministic approximation of height functions via tilings

 In a simply connected domain, this procedure is relatively simple to analyze.
 However, the presence of holes in the domain is a major difficulty (and is truly needed for our application, which bundles together disconnected bubbles, potentially distant from one another, through the bubble group criterion).
 Indeed, suppose that $\Gamma_h$ goes through two holes; then $\Gamma_\psi$ will have three separate paths to process, which need to be used in a fixed order \east to \west.
 However, there is actually no requirement for $\Gamma_h$ to go through the holes in the same order (see \cref{fig:alg-with-holes} for examples of ``bad'' $\Gamma_h$ configurations).
 In such situations, the behavior of the greedy algorithm becomes much more complicated, and a large portion of the proof is dedicated to the control of these cases.

 Finally, we will need to take into account the possible presence of loops.
 Those that do not affect the boundary conditions can actually be safely ignored; however, it is possible for a loop to surround a hole, thus modifying the boundary conditions on that hole.
 Unfortunately, it turns out that there are examples where even very small loops can create boundary conditions so constrained that they can only be satisfied by a single tiling.
-To deal with such scenarios, one must be willing to sacrifice a part of the boundary condition constraint (which does creates compatibility issues between the approximation provided for different bubbles, but in a manageable way), choosing which of the loops to preserve and which to ignore.
+To deal with such scenarios, one must be willing to sacrifice a part of the boundary condition constraint (which does create compatibility issues between the approximation provided for different bubbles---a point that we had mentioned above as something we would want to avoid---but in a manageable way), choosing which of the loops to preserve and which to ignore.